mayvazyan/mayvazyan.github.com/_posts/2014-06-17-mssql-activity-monitoring.md

 categories: [MSSQL]
 ---
 At Compellotech we were using Sp_GetWhoIsActive for some time now.
 It's VERY convenient for activity monitoring.
 It was created by very bright guy, but it's too heavy sometimes (might impact a production performance).
-So from now on we are using newer query which uses DMO views and does not have any impact on the database.
+So from now on we are using newer query which uses DMO views and does not have any impact on the database performance.

 ```sql